-The ASTEP Art-in-Action Experience has been built to offer its participants artistic alternatives for channeling their emotions as opposed to drug abuse, violence or crime.
+The ASTEP/EnFamilia Art-in-Action Experience has been built to offer its participants artistic alternatives for channeling their emotions as opposed to drug abuse, violence or crime.
 It serves as a safe environment where the arts are used as a vehicle of self- exploration and expression and where young people are taught the motivational skills to care for and love themselves.

-The ASTEP Experience (Homestead) provides dance, drama, music, poetry, playwriting literature and visual art workshops for the children of Homestead during summer break (June and July).
-The month-long intensive session starts daily at 8:30 a.m. and ends around 5 p.m.
-During that time, the students are able to work with arts professionals in a safe and inspiring environment.
-Throughout the day, there are numerous opportunities for the sharing of new work among the students and the teachers.
-For many of the students, this will be their first exposure to the arts.
-The ASTEP experience is offered free of charge for the children who participate.
+The ASTEP/EnFamilia Art-in-Action Experience provides dance, drama, music, poetry, playwriting literature and visual art workshops for the children of Homestead during their summer break (June and July).
+These month-long intensive sessions start daily at 8:30 a.m. and end around 5 p.m.
+During this time, the students are able to work with our artist volunteers in a safe, supportive and inspiring environment.
+June is geared towards middle-school children ages 10-13 and July caters to high-school students ages 14-18.

 Impact Summary:

-Homestead Arts Camp group photoSince the program's inception in 2003, EnFamilia & ASTEP have partnered with 8 nonprofit organizations.
-In the past five years, 60 ASTEP volunteers have, alongside 45 local high school volunteers and 60 family members, contributed over 30,000 hours to the community of Homestead.
-Over 50% of our Students and Volunteers return to the program on a yearly basis.
-Our year-round Youth Leadership program has mentored 20 students, and many of our graduating seniors have moved into secondary schooling and are pursuing the arts on a meaningful level.
+Since the program's inception in 2003, EnFamilia and ASTEP have partnered with 8 nonprofit organizations.
+In the past five years, 60 ASTEP volunteers have, alongside 45 local high school volunteers and over 60 family participants, contributed over 50,000 hours to the improving the community of Homestead.
+Over 50% of our students and volunteers return to the program every year.
+Our year-round Group Leadership program has mentored over 20 students, and many of our graduating seniors have moved into secondary schooling and are pursuing the arts on a meaningful level.

-Volunteers have introduced students to the worlds of Shakespeare and Martha Graham, The Beatles and Chopin, Improvisation and Mural-making, film-making and photography, Augusto Boal and Martin Luther King, and many more.
+Volunteers have introduced students to the worlds of Shakespeare and Martha Graham, The Beatles and Chopin, improvisation and mural-making, film-making and photography, Augusto Boal and Martin Luther King, and many more.
 Students of the program have been a part of 7 performances serving an average audience of 250 parents and community members per performance.
 Participants have created 6 murals, 13 dances, 14 theatrical sketches, 7 camp anthems, and 9 films.
 The program has received accolades from the city of Homestead & Florida City, and has received special coverage by the Miami Herald and local NBC affiliates.

 Youth who grow up in Homestead, Florida experience an America that is profoundly different than the America that most of us know.